 If the IDL operation has an associated IDL context clause, then you can add a Context object can to the request.
 To do this, use the operation ctx() defined on class Request.
-This function is described in the entry for class Request in the Orbix C++ Edition Programmer's Reference.
+This function is described in the entry for class Request in the Orbix Programmer's Reference C++ Edition.